nyudenkov/link-kicker/.serena/memories/task_completion_checklist.md

 - Verify no runtime errors in logs

 ### 5. Dependencies
-- If new packages were used, ensure they're added via `poetry add`
+- If new packages were used, ensure they're added via `uv add`
-- Check that `poetry.lock` is updated
+- Check that `uv.lock` is updated
+- Run `uv sync` to ensure environment is consistent

 ## Critical Notes
 - No automated tests are present in the codebase
 - Manual testing via Telegram is required
 - Always run locale compilation before testing
 - Database migrations must be applied before running
-- Code must pass both black and isort formatting
+- Code must pass ruff linting and formatting
+- All Python commands should use `uv run` prefix